Hkgstax/VALUGATOR/SESSION_STATE.md

   - Status: Addressed in SESSION-003 with accessibility considerations in UX and visual design

 - [Q-003-002]: What approach will be used for generating character dialogue?
-  - Status: Partially addressed in dialogue flow document, technical implementation scheduled for SESSION-004
+  - Status: Partially addressed in dialogue flow document, technical implementation scheduled for future session

 - [Q-003-003]: How will the system be implemented across different device types?
   - Status: Addressed in SESSION-003 with responsive design approach in visual style guide

 - [Q-004-001]: How will the Legal Gator Panel integrate with the main evaluation flow?
+  - Status: Addressed in SESSION-005 with Multi-Panel User Journeys and Cross-Panel Dialogue Patterns

+- [Q-004-002]: How will the Pathfinder Council be visually integrated into the existing interface?
-  - Status: Partially addressed in SESSION-004 with invocation mechanics, technical implementation scheduled for future session
+  - Status: Partially addressed in SESSION-005 with cross-panel transition mechanics, visual implementation scheduled for future session

+- [Q-004-003]: What transition mechanics will be used between evaluation and guidance modes?
+  - Status: Addressed in SESSION-005 with Panel Transition Mechanics in Multi-Panel User Journeys

+- [Q-004-004]: How will the system determine which Pathfinders to invoke for specific user challenges?
+  - Status: Addressed in SESSION-005 with Session Configuration Options and User Entry Points

+- [Q-005-001]: How will the system handle conflicts between panel perspectives?
+  - Status: Addressed in SESSION-005 with Perspective Resolution Framework

+- [Q-005-002]: What metrics will be used to evaluate the effectiveness of multi-panel journeys?
+  - Status: Addressed in SESSION-005 with Success Metrics in Multi-Panel User Journeys

 ## Action Items
 - [ACT-INIT-001]: Define core project concepts